The skin naturally undergoes many changes as we age.

 Vitamin C serum is normally recommended to be applied in the mornings so it can efficiently protect your skin throughout the day, but it is also safe to be used at night.

-Vitamin C serum shouldn’t be used before or after applying Vitamin A (Retinol) as a reaction is most possible to occur or after applying Vitamin B3 (Niacinamide) which will neutralize the effects of Vitamin C.
+Vitamin C serum shouldn’t be used before or after applying Vitamin A (Retinol) as a reaction is most possible to occur or after applying Vitamin B3 (Niacinamide) which can potentially neutralize the effects of Vitamin C.

-The next challenge in the anti-ageing game incorporating a retinol product into your routine in addition to antioxidant treatment.
+The next challenge in the anti-aging game incorporating a retinol product into your routine in addition to antioxidant treatment.

 Nothing supports cell turnover better than retinoids.

 Retinoids are a big family of compounds that are derivatives of Vitamin A that support collagen cells in their quest for plump and healthy skin.

 Besides being an anti-aging powerhouse, retinol can reduce blemishes and acne breakouts by unclogging keratin plugs in the follicle.